Dark Entries: Content

 Dave Thompson of AllMusic noted that the "Dark Entries" was outside of the band's normal reputation, being "far punkier" and played at a "breakneck pace".
 A storm of feedback and percussion starts the song, continuing for 45 seconds before vocalist Peter Murphy "finally unveils one of his most breathless vocals".

 Release

 The single was released six times, the first in January 1980 on Axis with the catalogue number AXIS 3.
 When Axis realized that there was another company claiming that name, it changed the label's name to 4AD.
 The single was reissued in February 1980 on Beggars Banquet (BEG 37) and later in several editions on 4AD (BEG 37 and AD 3).

 Legacy

 In a feature for The Quietus, Mick Mercer included "Dark Entries" at No. 4 on his list of "The Thirty Best Goth Records of All Time".

 The band Hole used the song's main riff for their song "Mrs. Jones" on their first album, Pretty on the Inside (1991).

 The band Preoccupations released a cover of "Dark Entries" as the penultimate track of their debut EP, Cassette (2013).

+"Dark Entries" was featured on an episode of Superman & Lois.